badgerloop-software/sc1-driver-io/README.md

 1. Once you have an SSH key, clone the [sc1-data-format repository](https://github.com/badgerloop-software/sc1-data-format) to your computer.
 Make sure to clone it using SSH (when you go to copy the clone link, there will be an SSH option above the link).
 2. Next, `cd` into the `sc1-driver-io` repository and run `git submodule update --init`.

-### Running the Dashboard with QMake

-0. To run the project on a Raspberry Pi, see "Compiling and Running the Project on a Rapberry Pi" below.
-Otherwise, to run the project through Qt Creator, follow the steps below.
-1. Ensure that you have [Qt](https://www.qt.io/download-open-source?hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5) installed on your computer.
-2. Clone the repository to your computer (see steps 0-1 of "Cloning the Data Format Repository and Initializing the Submodule" for instructions on cloning a repo using SSH).
-3. If you have not already, clone the `sc1-data-format` repository and initialize the submodule (see instructions above).
-4. Run `git submodule update --remote` to install necessary submodules
-5. Open up a terminal and `cd` into the ethernet_sim under driver io directory, and run `python3 main.py` this will simulate the main io connection to driver io using randomized data, it will automatically connect to driver io once it's opened.
-6. Open Qt Creater and configure the project using the appropriate kit for your environment.
-7. When the project is open, simply press the green arrow in the bottom-left corner of the window.

 ### Running with CMake

 CMake is a more popular project make system, it allows you to edit the project with your ide of choice and enables features like autocomplete while not bounded to using qtcreator.